-It is very difficult to estimate the future commercial potential of MYDICAR due to factors such as safety and efficacy compared to other available treatments, changing standards of care, third-party payor reimbursement standards, patient and physician preferences, and the availability of competitive alternatives that may emerge.
+It is very difficult to estimate the future commercial potential of MYDICAR due to factors such as safety and efficacy compared to other available treatments, changing standards of care, achieving favorable hospital formulary status, third-party payor reimbursement standards, ability of patients to meet co-payment amounts, patient and physician preferences, and the availability of competitive alternatives that may emerge.
 We believe that approximately 60% of such potential patients in the United States will be ineligible for treatment with MYDICAR due to the presence of pre-existing AAV1 NAbs which will neutralize the effectiveness of AAV-based vectors such as MYDICAR.
 In other countries, such as Poland, the prevalence of pre-existing AAV-resistant antibodies is significantly higher.
 In addition, just one exposure to an AAV-based treatment such as MYDICAR may cause a patient to produce NAbs.
 Furthermore, other pharmaceutical companies could develop and receive approval for new AAV-based treatments which could increase the number of patients that exhibit NAbs.
-We estimate that there are over 350,000 heart failure patients in the United States alone that will be eligible for MYDICAR therapy; however, if the potential eligible patient population is lower than we anticipate, or if considerably more than 60% of potential patients exhibit NAbs, it could significantly and negatively impact our business, financial condition and results of operations.
+We estimate that there are over 350,000 heart failure patients in the United States alone that would be eligible for MYDICAR treatment upon launch, if approved; however, if the potential eligible patient population is lower than we anticipate, or if considerably more than 60% of potential patients exhibit NAbs, it could significantly and negatively impact our business, financial condition and results of operations.